linuxserver100/Orcale_daily_billing_alert/Oracle_daily_billing_report_setup.md

    3. Navigate to Networking → DNS Management → Zones in OCI (or your custom domain provider like Cloudflare) to add your records:
    * SPF: Add a TXT record on your root domain enabling OCI delivery.
 Example: v=spf1 include:://oracleemaildelivery.com ~all
       * DKIM: In OCI Email Delivery, generate a DKIM key for your domain under DKIM Keys, then copy the generated TXT record name and value into your domain's DNS manager.
+  ##Before use make sure to test the SMTP credentials on GMass or any SMTP tester so that it is working properly
 ------------------------------
 ## Step 5: Gather All Environment Variables
 Before proceeding to the function deployment, compile your configuration list: